baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/results.md

 It is stored in a subfolder with PgGroup#_PgID_PgDescriptor .

-File name is constructed using ImageID_ImageDescriptor-bainesquizlabel.nrrd
+File name is constructed using PageID_ImageID-bainesquizlabel.nrrd

-#### MarkupLine capture
+#### MarkupsLine capture

 Creating [measurement lines](../user/extratools.md#line-measurement) using the tool in the Extra Tools tab will create a MarkupLinePath element as a child of the Image element to the results file.
 This element stores the relative directory path where you can find the markup line file.
 This file can be viewed with a simple editor (e.g. Notepad).

 It is stored in a subfolder with PgGroup#_PgID_PgDescriptor .
-File name is constructed using ImageID_ImageDescriptor-MarkupsLine_bainesquizline.mrk.json
+File name is constructed using PageID_ImageID-MarkupsLine_bainesquizline.mrk.json